gillesgoetsch/acf-smart-button/README.md

 [url] => http://kollektiv.ag
 [target] => 'target="blank"'

+Note: In both cases the field data will only be returned if the button text is set in combination with a target.
+If either one is missing, there will be no return.

 ## Future Plans
 - option to select allowed post_types for post_object selector
 - language support